hyalkaf/SLMS/ReadMe.txt

 How to run:
   Just download it as a zip file  and then go 'SLMS.xcworkspace' folder and open it in xcode and run.

+Notes:
+  It may be slow sometimes due to network problem.